On the Notion of Equal Figures in Euclid: Possible ways to define area and equal figures

 (i) Corresponds as well as possible to Euclid (but corrects the errors), and

 (ii) Has axioms that correspond well to basic geometric intuitions, and

 (iii) meets modern standards of rigor.

-The system of axioms that we used to proof-check Euclid meets these standards, if you think that the fifteen equal-figure axioms correspond to a basic geometric intuition.
+The system of axioms that we used in \cite{beeson2019}, or the similar system in \cite{hartshorne}, Euclid meets these standards, if you think that the fifteen equal-figure axioms correspond to a basic geometric intuition.
 But it seems that they do not really: they are justified by an appeal to our intuitions about area, and area cannot be expressed purely geometrically, as it fundamentally involves using numbers to measure area.